roytang/blog/content/notes/2018/02/963351567863767040/index.md

   url: https://twitter.com/roytang/statuses/963351567863767040/
 ---

-RT [@JuliusGoat](https://twitter.com/JuliusGoat/): If we valued human life and dignity more than we valued profit and wealth, then the robots would be exciting new developmen…
+If we valued human life and dignity more than we valued profit and wealth, then the robots would be exciting new developments.

+Instead we see them as our new tyrants.

+Not because we know robots.
+Because we know who will train them.